 Sorry, currently with the spike in cases many community health centre staff have also been exposed sir Tangerang District, 10 July 2021

 Hello, sorry in advance for the delayed response.
 Because, in all honesty, the owner of this account has been exhausted in the past 4 days.
 Special Capital Region Jakarta, 11 July 2021

 In the past week, LaporCovid-19 has received reports from community health centres that are overwhelmed, to the point that patients undertaking self-isolation cannot access services from community health centres.

-These conditions require serious attention from Local Government and the Central Government.
-Strengthening community health centres’ capacity to deliver health services to citizens is crucial for saving the lives of many people.
+These conditions require serious attention from the Local Government and the Central Government.
+Strengthening the community health centres’ capacity to deliver health services to citizens is crucial for saving the lives of many people.